FabioSpr/valid-syntax/readme.md

 ### v0.0.3

-Added the ".vld" extention for syntax auto detection
+Added the ".vld" extension for syntax auto detection

 ### v0.0.2